CodeMarie/final-project-part-2-dash-app/README.md

 Deployment took place with Heroku.

-Note that WHITENOISE needs to be in place to carry through the CSS styling for the deployment server.
+Note that whitenoise needs to be in place to carry through the CSS styling for the deployment server.

+To add a different preferred style of marker on the line graph using Plotly explore the link in references below.

 ## Deployment
-A runtime.txt file needs to hold the version of Python used which is needed for the Heroku server Gunicorn 'Green Unicorn' is a Python WSGI production grade HTTP Server for UNIX A ProcFile is used for Heroku deployment with web: gunicorn app:server A requirements.txt file is created with pip freeze > requirements.txt
+A runtime.txt file needs to hold the version of Python used which is needed for the Heroku server.
+Gunicorn 'Green Unicorn' is a Python WSGI production grade HTTP Server for UNIX this is reference in the Procfile.
+The Procfile to be created in the Explorer window needs to start with a capital letter.
+Within the ProcFile used for Heroku deployment type web: gunicorn app:server
+Note the space between web and gunicorn is intentional A requirements.txt file is created with pip freeze > requirements.txt

 To run in local host type in the name in the file of the file preceded by python or py version beforehand e.g.